Wells Fargo Maintains Conagra Brands (CAG) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 1,570 funds or institutions reporting positions in Conagra Brands.
-This is an increase of 8 owner(s) or 0.51% in the last quarter.
-Average portfolio weight of all funds dedicated to CAG is 0.15%, an increase of 18.14%.
-Total shares owned by institutions increased in the last three months by 4.23% to 510,573K shares.
-The put/call ratio of CAG is 0.73, indicating a bullish outlook.
+There are 1,555 funds or institutions reporting positions in Conagra Brands.
+This is an decrease of 23 owner(s) or 1.46% in the last quarter.
+Average portfolio weight of all funds dedicated to CAG is 0.15%, an increase of 17.62%.
+Total shares owned by institutions increased in the last three months by 6.03% to 516,459K shares.
+The put/call ratio of CAG is 0.84, indicating a bullish outlook.

 What are Other Shareholders Doing?